fqassem/gbemulator/README.md

 ### 0xFFFF Interrupt Enable Register
 A special memory location for the interrupt enable register.

-The eagle-eyed of you will notice a section is missing.
+You might notice that a section is missing.
 Where do addresses 0xFEA0 to 0xFEFF resolve?
 This section of memory is unused, so it's safely omitted.

 This memory map defines the structure of the memory architecture we'll be implementing.
 Instead of coding up every one of these sections, let's start with the bare minimum to get the Nintendo logo to display on screen - the memory architecture 'container', the BIOS, and the Video RAM.
 Next we'll create the hardware I/O memory section.
 Hardware I/O is necessary for the BIOS to run to completion.
 The BIOS (and GameBoy games) depend on timing information from this section of memory, so without it our program will infinitely loop.